Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

 Beach or north woods?
 That is a good question.
 I would definitely have to go with beach, since in Milwaukee we are only able to enjoy the beach for about 4 out of the 12 months.
 In the summer, I always try to get to the beach as much as possible so I can soak up the summer sun before another long winter.

-Posy Knight, Director of Community Programs
+Posy Knight, Community Programs Manager

 I surprised the world when I picked relatively-unknown and unloved Milwaukee as the place to begin a new career following three grueling years in the scenic design MFA program at the University of Connecticut and after years living in New York and abroad.
 Always an outspoken radical and hybrid workaholic, I enjoy the challenge of staying in shape, saving the world and pretending to be a people person.